OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

-## Reading an Potentiometer
+## Reading an Potentiometer {#arduino-kit-reading-a-pot}

 <!-- // this experiment will use a potentiometer to control brightness of an LED -->

 So far, we've been using a program to control output pins.
 Let's try using physical user input to control our software!
 This experiment will use a potentiometer (trimpot) to control brightness of an LED.
 Before we begin, let's take a look at the trimpot and one way to change the brightness of the LED.

 ### Potentiometer